kashmir54/kashmir54.github.io/_walkthroughs/hackthebox/updown/index.md

   <img src="/images/walkthroughs/hackthebox/updown/3_3_dev.png" width="70%"/>
 </p>

-In this new dev website we can see that they allow the users to upload a file.
-We will try to exploit this upload functionality.
-Exploring the site and the code, we can set our redirection script to take 10 seconds sleep before solving the redirection.
-That time gap will provide us some room to check the uploaded file and potentially, avoid filter detection to upload a webshell.
-To avoid the detection, there are some tricks from previous CTF that I did.
-At [Hacktricks](https://book.hacktricks.xyz/pentesting-web/file-upload#file-upload-general-methodology) there is a compilation of potential extensions that get executed.
-When I saw the code, I inmediately thought about the **.phar** extension:
+As seen in the code, the uploaded file goes to the /uploads endpoint.
+It checks the extension for php so it doesn't get executed but when I saw the code, I inmediately thought about the **.phar** extension that I used in some CTFs to bypass these kind of filters:

 ```php